rbmanez/Prosper-IT-Consulting-Internship/README.md

 ## Featured User Stories
 Below are some featured user stories I completed during the entire 8 week, 4 sprint process to conveniently see here.
 To see all of the user stories I completed please see the section above, [The Four Live Project Sprints](#the-four-live-project-sprints), and its sub heading links.

+For each user story, I answer the following questions:
+1. What is the issue?
+2. Why is this an issue?
+(If applicable)
+3. How is the issue resolved?
+4. What is the end result?

 - ### User Story 1

 - ### User Story 2